gaokanxu/lumos/web3.js/README.md

 ## Contributing

-If you found a bug or would like to request a feature, please [file an issue](https://github.com/Lumos-labs/Lumos-web3.js/issues/new).
-If, based on the discussion on an issue you would like to offer a code change, please make a [pull request](https://github.com/Lumos-labs/Lumos-web3.js/compare).
+If you found a bug or would like to request a feature, please [file an issue].
+If, based on the discussion on an issue you would like to offer a code change, please make a [pull request].
 If neither of these describes what you would like to contribute, read the [getting help](#getting-help) section above.

 ## Disclaimer